Conflict Deaths and Events

 How many people were killed?
 It’s one of the first questions asked in the wake of military action, and it’s often surprisingly hard to answer.
 During active fighting, it’s impossible to document each death as it happens, especially civilian casualties in besieged areas.
 During long-running conflicts, official record keeping systems fail as society breaks down.
 Mass graves may be uncovered years after an event, if at all, and bodies are difficult to exhume and identify.
 Well-known numbers associated with historical conflicts tend to be historians’ best guesses, rough estimates, or politically motivated fabrications.

-Today, Carnegie Mellon statisticians are working to develop rigorous methods to estimate conflict deaths and other conflict events.
-The work involves both matching records from disparate sources and estimating the number of unrecorded deaths.
-Much of this work is being carried out through a partnership between CHRS, the Human Rights Data Analysis Group (a nonprofit think tank based in San Francisco, CA) and the Carter Center’s Conflict Resolution Program.
+Carnegie Mellon statisticians have worked to develop rigorous methods to estimate conflict deaths and other conflict events.
+The work involved both matching records from disparate sources and estimating the number of unrecorded deaths.
+Much of this work has been carried out through a partnership between CHRS, the Human Rights Data Analysis Group (a nonprofit think tank based in San Francisco, CA) and the Carter Center’s Conflict Resolution Program.

 Program manager Robin Mejia is engaged in an ongoing effort to estimate the number of child kidnappings during El Salvador’s civil war, partnering with Asociación Pro-Búsqueda de Niñas y Niños Desaparecidos.